fabiospampinato/vscode-bump/README.md

 - **Commits messages**: Spend some extra seconds to write descriptive commits messages, with no extra effort you'll be improving your changelogs as well.
 If you're already doing this, just enjoy the extra free time!
 - **Review**: Setting `bump.commit.enabled = false` and `bump.changelog.open = true` allows you to review your changelog before committing it.
 Alternatively you can also auto-commit it, review it later, and in case amend the previous commit.
+- **Scripts**: They can be used for automating releases/deployments.
+A `postbump` script could be used for compiling your project for production, then a `postcommit` script could push the commit and close the terminal instance Bump creates for executing these scripts (by adding a `&& exit 0` at the end of the script).

 ## License